sarabbafrani/gfw_resist_tcp_proxy/README.md

 - it bypass ip blockage, so it bypass principal core of filtering
 - it change the paradigm of anti-censorship from "hiding traffic" / "escaping blockage" to "drilling whatever blocked"
 - what more can a censorman do after detecting a VPN, beside blocking ip?
-- similar to [fragment that bypass SNI](https://github.com/GFW-knocker/gfw_resist_tls_proxy) , it operate at the lower network layer
+- similar to [fragment](https://github.com/GFW-knocker/gfw_resist_tls_proxy) that bypass filtered Domain/SNI , it operate at the lower network layer
 - no matter which protocol used at upper level, it can drill everything, even blocked port

 # can GFW block tcp violation method?